 Remember that it is illegal for your employer to retaliate against you for reporting sexual harassment or filing reports or lawsuits regarding instances of sexual harassment at your workplace.

 Finally, be sure to keep records of everything that occurs during this process.
 This could include writing down each instance of harassment, keeping track of emails regarding the harassment, and noting the date and time of all of your actions related to your case.

 It can be difficult to talk about sexual harassment, especially if you are worried about your employment, your future career, or your safety.
-At Sweeney Merrigan Law, we offer free, private, and confidential consultations where you can meet with a lawyer, ask all of your questions, and be listened to without judgement.
+At Sweeney Merrigan Law, our injury attorneys offer free, private, and confidential consultations where you can meet with a lawyer, ask all of your questions, and be listened to without judgement.
 To schedule a meeting, please call (617) 391-9001 today.